genjen123/rshell/README.md

 # <h1> **Program summary:** <h1>

-	This project is the creation of a command shell program called rshell.
+	This project is the creation of a command shell called rshell.
-	Main functions of the shell are to print a command prompt (e.g. $), read in a command and any available connectors (|| or && or ;), and execute the command(s).
-The design consists of five main classes, two of which can be considered as the core of the program.
-This is to enhance the program’s efficiency during execution and to maintain a simplistic design that allows for easy alterations for future developments.
+	Main functions of the shell are to print a command prompt (e.g. $), read in a command in one line, and execute each command.

+	*Commands will take the form:*

+		cmd       = executable [argumentList] [connector cmd]
+		connector = || or && or ;

+	The program is able to take in a limitless number of commands as long as they are chained together.

+	*Example:* $ ls -a
+						**OR**
+			   $ ls -a; echo hello; mkdir test

 # <h1> **Known bugs:** <h1>